grobasoz/matter-firmware/SparkFun Thing Plus - MGM240/README.md

 ![Device Info](../Images/DeviceInfoSTPM.png)

-If all appears OK, click the "Flash" button and "Browse" you your application file location, eg where you copied the repository.
-Then click the "Flash" button to flash the device.
+If all appears OK, click the large "Flash" button on the left and "Browse" you your application file location, eg where you copied the repository.
+Then click the small "Flash" button (Step 2) to flash the device.

 ![Flash](../Images/FlashDevice.png)